 Welcome to the information site for Raton Rentals!

-Raton Rentals features low priced and moderately priced rental homes and apartments in the Raton, New Mexico area.
-If you are accessing this website via cell phone, please find your navigation bar so you can see all 14 pages of this site.
+Raton Rentals LLC features moderately priced rental homes and apartments in Raton, New Mexico and nearby Trinidad Colorado.
+As of year 2020, we have sold most our rental properties but we have left the website as it contains a good intro to the area as well as one page of resources to help you find a rental unit.
+If you are accessing this website via cell phone, please find your navigation bar so you can see all 12 pages of this site.
 If you cannot navigate, please drop us a line at firstname.lastname@example.org or visit our vacancies list .
+If you are looking for a rental, there are resources on the page titled, More Info and Links

 Raton is the County Seat of Colfax County, a beautiful and pristine region which features a lot of outdoor recreational opportunities.
 Sugarite Canyon State Park, pictured above, was named one of the top 10 state parks in the U.S. by a travel magazine several years ago, and hosts thousands of visitors, campers, fishermen, and hikers each year.